mikehaertl/flushable/README.md

 ## Changelog

+### Release 1.1.2 (IMPORTANT: This update requires to flush your cache!)

+* Changed dependency keys to work flawlessly with file caches (Thanks yiqing-95).

 ### Release 1.1.1

 * Changed dependency value from `time()` to `microtime()` to fix timing issues in some scenarios